Rodelinda (opera): The argument

 Prior to the opening of the opera, Grimoaldo has defeated Bertarido, King of Lombardy, in battle and has usurped the throne of Milan.
-Bertarido has fled, leaving his wife Rodelinda and his son Flavio prisoners of the usurper in the royal palace.
+Bertarido has fled, leaving his wife Rodelinda and his son Flavio prisoners of the usurper.
 Failing to secure support to recover his crown, Bertarido has caused it to be reported that he has died in exile, a ruse to be used in an attempt to rescue his wife and son.

 Act 1

 Rodelinda's apartments

 Alone in the palace, Rodelinda mourns the loss of her husband Bertarido.
 The usurper Grimoaldo enters, declaring a long-hidden passion for her.
 He proposes marriage and offers her back the throne that is rightfully hers.
 She angrily rejects him (Aria: "L'empio rigor del fato").
-Eduige arrives at the apartment looking for Grimoaldo.
-Grimoaldo, having previously been betrothed to Bertarido's sister Eduige, now tells her that as she once spurned him, he shall spurn her.
+Eduige arrives looking for Grimoaldo.
+Grimoaldo, having previously been betrothed to Bertarido's sister Eduige, now spurns her.
 After Grimoaldo leaves, the scheming Garibaldo, his counsellor, professes love for Eduige.
 She promises to return his love once she has had revenge on Grimoaldo (Aria: "Lo farò, diro: spietato").
 Alone, Garibaldo reveals that his love for Eduige is feigned, and is part of a plan to gain the throne for himself (Aria: "Di cupido impiego i vanni").